 The Sarvis Creek Wilderness’ journey to designation was long and arduous.
 The United States Forest Service was against the designation of this wilderness in 1979, but eventually changed its position in 1983 upon further study of the area.

-In 1993, the Sarvis Creek Wilderness was designated as a wilderness area by the United States Congress.
-It now contains over 44,000 acres of land, and all of it is governed by the United States.
-Its name was derived from the Sarvis Timber Company which used to log in the area.
+In 1993, the Sarvis Creek Wilderness was designated as a national wilderness area by the United States Congress.
+It now contains over 44,000 acres of land in the Routt National Forest, governed by the United States Forest Service.
+Its name was derived from the Sarvis Timber Company, which used to log in the area.